openshift/enhancements/enhancements/cert-manager/istio-csr-controller.md

 ## Summary

-This enhancement describes the proposal to extend cert-manager-operator to deploy and manage the `istio-csr` solution. `OpenShift Service Mesh` facilitates the security of both intra-cluster and external service communications through mTLS.
-And istio-csr acts as an agent to obtain and renew certificates that facilitate mTLS from the `cert-manager`.
+This enhancement describes the proposal to extend cert-manager-operator to deploy and manage the `istio-csr` controller. `OpenShift Service Mesh` facilitates the security of both intra-cluster and external service communications through mTLS.
+Istio-csr agent is responsible for receiving certificate signing requests for all members of the Service mesh, and signing them through cert-manager.

 ## Motivation